jasminsehic/PullRequestReleaseNotes/README.md

 [![Release](https://img.shields.io/github/release/jasminsehic/PullRequestReleaseNotes.svg)]()
 [![License](https://img.shields.io/github/license/jasminsehic/PullRequestReleaseNotes.svg)]()

-PullRequestReleaseNotes is a utility which generates release notes for all merged pull requests on a specific branch that have not yet been released (since last tag).
+PullRequestReleaseNotes generates release notes for all merged pull requests on a specific branch that have not yet been released or since last release tag.
 Supported Pull Request providers are [GitHub](https://github.com/), [GitLab](https://gitlab.com/), [TFS / Team Services](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx), [BitBucket](https://bitbucket.org/) and [Bitbucket Server](https://www.atlassian.com/software/bitbucket/download).

 Intention is to run this utility as part of a continuous integration process and generate notes automatically as part of every release branch build.
-Optionally the utility can also publish the notes to a markdown file, [Atlassian Confluence](https://www.atlassian.com/software/confluence) page or a [Slack](https://slack.com/) Post.
+Optionally the utility can also publish the notes to a markdown file, [Atlassian Confluence](https://www.atlassian.com/software/confluence) page or a [Slack](https://slack.com/) post.

-Utility outputs release notes follwoing the [SemanticReleaseNotes.org](http://www.semanticreleasenotes.org/) format and uses the pull request titles and labels to extract semantic release note sections, categories and summaries.
+Utility outputs release notes following the [SemanticReleaseNotes.org](http://www.semanticreleasenotes.org/) format and uses the pull request titles and labels to extract semantic release note sections, categories and summaries.
 For example all pull requests with `Bug` label can be grouped under `Fixes `section and pull requests with `Enhancement` label can be grouped under `Enhancements` section.
 Category grouping is possible through use of the `#Label` where `#` character is used to signify a category.
 You can supply the utility with category descriptions so that you can turn label `CategoryA` into `Category A` description.
 Pull requests without relevant labels will be grouped under `Unclassified` and `Undefined` sections and categories.
 Pull requests labeled with multiple category labels will cause notes to appear in multiple categories.

 NOTE: TFS / Team Services and BitBucket Hosted / Server pull request providers to not have a label/tag concept on pull requests so for those providers you can type `[#section]` and `[##category]` either in the title or the description of the pull request as a pseudo-tag.